-What began centuries ago in a French monastery is now one of France’s largest exports.
-French cheese is one of France’s notable accomplishments.
-There are over 350 primary types of cheese in France, though altogether, over 1,000.
+What began centuries ago in a French monastery is now one of France’s largest exports and revered by the French as well.
+French cheese is one of the country’s notable accomplishments, with over 350 primary types.

-With all these choices, you may need a cheese crash course.
+With all these choices, you’ll probably want a cheese crash course.
 First, your guide to enjoying cheese (for those who just want to enjoy), then a quick overview for those who want to enjoy and learn more.

 Practical Guide to Cheese-Eating in France